H-Gens/h-gens.github.io-pelican/content/2015-12-13-matplotgrid.md

 Date: 2015-12-13 16:49
 Category: misc
 Tags: python
-Summary: Whenever I'm analyzing a dataset, I tend to create lots of different plots (e.g., plotting y vs x for group 1, again for group 2, plotting y vs a different x, etc.).
+Summary: Whenever I'm analyzing a dataset, I tend to create lots of different plots (e.g., y-axis transforms, different x-variables, etc.).
 Usually, it's a lot more instructive to view all these plots at once so that differences can be readily viewed.
 Since it rapidly becomes tedious to manually position/resize the automatically-created plotting windows, I created a tool called [__matplotgrid__](http://github.com/h-gens/matplotgrid) that tiles the windows.

-Whenever I'm analyzing a dataset, I tend to create lots of different plots (e.g., plotting y vs x for group 1, again for group 2, plotting y vs a different x, etc.).
+Whenever I'm analyzing a dataset, I tend to create lots of different plots (e.g., y-axis transforms, different x-variables, etc.).
 Usually, it's a lot more instructive to view all these plots at once so that differences can be readily viewed.
 Since it rapidly becomes tedious to manually position/resize the automatically-created plotting windows, I wrote a tool called [__matplotgrid__](http://github.com/h-gens/matplotgrid) that tiles the windows.
 Below is a demonstration of what the tiling looks like.

 ![Example 1 result](images/2015-12-13-matplotgrid/example1.png)
 > from matplotgrid import GridCreator; gc = GridCreator(); gc.create(8)